 Breach of Directors Duties.
 Directors owe many duties to the company, and a company (by its liquidator) may bring claims against the director for breaches of any of those duties.

 2. By creditors:

 Director Penalty Notice liability (ATO).
-Directors can be personally liable for a company’s PAYG and Superannuation liabilities, either as a result of nonlodgment (automatic liability) or non-payment (21-day notice liability).
+Directors can be personally liable for a company’s PAYG and Superannuation liabilities, and as from 1 April 2020 for GST liabilities, either as a result of nonlodgment (automatic liability) or non-payment (21-day notice liability).